garywige/axicom-scripting-training/Lesson 2/README.md

 ## Executing PowerShell Scripts

 We've spent a good amount of time **writing** a script and even **debugging** the script from within VS Code, but if you are planning on using PowerShell scripts for a profession, then you'd better know how to properly execute them.
 Open up PowerShell on your PC and wait for the blinking cursor to be after what probably looks like "PS C:\Users\Sally>".
-That is your "current working directory" for this PowerShell session.
+That is your **current working directory** for this PowerShell session.
 If you want to change your current working directory to the location where your script is located, you can use this command, replacing the path with the file path where your script is located:

 ```
 Set-Location C:\MyScripts